 An indie hotel very much following in the hipster footsteps of cult brand Ace, Eaton is a creatively charged, sociable spot with an activist’s spirit.
 From the locally sourced, vegan-leaning bites at American Son to yoga sessions and inspirational movie screenings, this hotel is all about connecting with a community and making a difference.
 Just in it for the room?
 Wall-sized art, colorful woven throws and record players take you back to the resistance spirit of the seventies.

-Old-school in a quaint, wood-paneled sense, this is the other end of the scale from DC’s hip-minimalist hotels.
-Ornate wooden writing desks, tiled fireplaces and tasselled curtain cords make you feel like an out-of-towner ‘taking rooms’ in a 19th-century novel.
-You’re slightly off of the tourist track, up between Dupont Circle and Adams Morgan, but you’re rewarded with the quietest – and comfiest – night’s sleep in town.
+Old-school in a quaint, wood-paneled sense, this is the other end of the scale of hip-minimalist hotels in DC.
+Ornate wooden writing desks, tiled fireplaces and tasseled curtain cords make you feel like an out-of-towner “taking rooms” in a 19th-century novel.
+You’re slightly off the tourist track, up between Dupont Circle and Adams Morgan, but you’re rewarded with the quietest – and comfiest – night’s sleep in town.

-Generator’s sharply designed ‘poshtels’ changed the game when they sprang up in cities from Berlin to Miami.
-And the room design in this DC outpost doesn’t sit on the fence – pastel walls and geometric mirrors clash happily against hot-pink scatter cushions and graffitied oil paintings, while for real bargain-seekers, more subdued dorm rooms have bunk beds from $30 (£23) a night.
-One major perk (for summer, at least) is the medium-size swimming pool on a shaded terrace, surrounded by comfy loungers – the perfect spot at Generator when you need to switch off.
+Generator’s sharply designed poshtels changed the game when they sprang up in cities from Berlin to Miami.
+And the room design in this DC outpost doesn’t sit on the fence – pastel walls and geometric mirrors clash happily against hot-pink scatter cushions and graffitied oil paintings, while, for real bargain-seekers, more subdued dorm rooms have affordable bunk beds.
+One major perk (for summer, at least) is the swimming pool on a shaded terrace, surrounded by comfy loungers – the perfect spot when you need to switch off.